opentracing/opentracing-cpp/docs/usage.md

 Once the `Tracer` is installed, we can begin to instrument the application.

 Say we have a service that acts as a proxy to a number of other HTTP servers.
-We may have a `getAccount` handler that reaches out to the account service.
+We may have a `getAccount` handler that reaches out to a user account service.

-We'll first need to start the span:
+To tracer our application, we'll first need to start the span:

 ```
 // requesthandler.m.cpp